Restricted areas

 The black lines on the map below are allowed with all our rental vehicles and are accessible year-round.

-The pink line on the map below is fine to travel with all our rental vehicles.
+The red line on the map below is fine to travel with all our rental vehicles.
 This Northern Madagascar route is accessible from approximately June until mid-December.

-The orange lines (the road to Tsingy de Bemaraha National Park and the West Coast) are only accessible with our Navara from May to mid-November.
+The orange lines (the road to Tsingy de Bemaraha National Park and the West Coast) are only accessible with our Class A vehicles.
+This route is accessible from approximately May to mid-November.

 The rest of the country is off-limits for self-drive hirers.
 If you want to explore other areas of Madagascar not included in our suggested itineraries, such as the Makay, the knowledge of our local drivers is necessary.
 Send us an email, and we'll be happy to think along.